-For two millennia, countless individuals have attempted to unlock biblical prophesy in order to determine the timing of the greatest event ever expected to occur - the return of Jesus Christ.
+Since Jesus ascended back into Heaven nearly two thousand years ago, countless individuals have attempted to determine the timing of the greatest event ever expected to occur - the return of Jesus Christ.

-Jesus himself said in reference to the day of the Lord, "Watch therefore, for you know neither the day nor the hour" Matthew 25:13.
-We certainly will not debate these words for we believe that every word spoken by Jesus was absolutely true.
-However, later the apostle Paul tells the christians at Thessalonica that the day of the Lord would not surprise them like a thief in the night because they were children of light and of the day.
-This implies that we can know the timing, just not the exact day or the exact hour.
-The scriptures revealed prophetically when Jesus would come the first time.
-Is it unreasonable to think that he would give us clues for his second coming as well?
+Jesus said in reference to the day of the Lord, "Watch therefore, for you know neither the day nor the hour" Matthew 25:13.
+We will certainly not debate the words of Jesus for what he says is absolutely true.
+However, let us also consider the words of the apostle Paul to the Christians at Thessalonica that the day of the Lord would not surprise them like a thief in the night because they were children of light and of the day.
+This could imply that we can know the season of his return, just not the exact day or the exact hour.
+The scriptures revealed in advance when Jesus would come as the Lamb of God to be slain.
+Is it unreasonable to think that he would give us clues for his return as the Lion of the Tribe of Judah to rule and reign as well?

-This has led us to look intently into the scriptures to find the indicators of his coming and the reason is simply this, that we long for our blessed hope when we will see Jesus face to face.
-Jesus himself spoke of the indicators of "birth pains," but it is unknown if our current day events are those precursors to his return.
+This question has led us to look intently into the scriptures to find the indicators of his second coming.
+Jesus himself spoke of the indicators of "birth pains," but it is unclear if the mere influx of wars, celestial events, natural disasters, and diseases we are experiencing today are the indicators to his return since they have been happening for thousands of years, and are therefore unreliable.
 So, we looked deeper.
 Soon into our study, we discovered a very important key verse.
-Isaiah 46:10 which says, “...I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying,'My counsel shall stand, and I will accomplish all my purpose...”
-This was a game changer and caused us to take a different approach to understanding God’s timing for the end.
-Our new approach was to go back to the beginning where he first declared the end.
-We went back to the beginning, the book of Genesis.
+Isaiah 46:10 says, “...I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying,'My counsel shall stand, and I will accomplish all my purpose...”
+This caused us to take our eyes off of Revelation and go back to Genesis and discover how he first declared the end from the beginning.

 In Genesis we discover that God worked for 6 days and then rested on the 7th day.
-This structure has continued with man all the way from the beginning of time until now.
-Within this structure, God created specific things on specific days that were also prophetic types of actual events that would occur in the future.
+This structure has continued from the beginning of time until now.
+Within this structure, God created specific things on specific days and to our amazement we discovered that these were prophetic types or shadows of actual events that would later occur in the future.
 But how?

-Before we move forward, it is important for us to understand a key aspect of how God views time.
+Before we continue, it is important for us to mention how the Bible describes God's perception of time, which is the key to understanding how he declared the end from the beginning.
 In 2 Peter 3:8, Peter says, “But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.”
 We interpret this to mean that 1 day and 1000 years are synonymous in God’s sight.
+You might say, in other words, that the zeros are of no value and are therefore inconsequential to how God perceives time.
 If we apply this information to creation week, then we can surmise that each day of creation may have endured for 1000 years in the same way that each 1000 years of mankind’s history can be viewed by God as just 1 day.
-If this is true, then there must be some fulfillment in each millennium of history for the prophetic type given in each day of creation week.
+If they are equal in this respect, then perhaps there is a fulfillment in each millennium of history for the prophetic type given in each respective day of creation week.
 To our astonishment, we find exactly that!